This story has been updated. It was originally published on November 3, 2020.

 Everyone involved gets their own Dropbox account, so users will only have access to their own files.
 The only extra power the administrator holds over the rest of the group is the ability to manage the billing and who gets to be in the family.

-Under Dropbox’s family plan, each user gets the equivalent of a Dropbox Plus account ($11.99 a year).
-This includes all the platform’s usual syncing and sharing features, plus the Dropbox Paper collaboration app, Dropbox Spaces for sharing work online, and the Dropbox password manager.
+Under Dropbox’s family plan, each user gets the equivalent of a Dropbox Plus account ($11.99 a month).
+This includes all the platform’s usual syncing and sharing features, plus the Dropbox Paper collaboration app, and the Dropbox password manager.

 The service also creates a dedicated Family Room, which is essentially a shared folder inside Dropbox that everyone in the family automatically has access to.
 This way you can easily plan a vacation together, have a consolidated shopping list, or share holiday pics with everyone.